dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 Then compile with MaciASL, copy to your OC/ACPI folder, and add it to your config, and you should be good to go.

-* Note: Although this will work for some case, [the trackpad may be laggy and you can't use the physical buttons](https://github.com/acidanthera/bugtracker/issues/890).
-If you can't live without the trackpad, this may be better:
+* Note: Although this will work for most cases, the trackpad may be laggy and you may not be able to use the physical buttons ([more details](https://github.com/acidanthera/bugtracker/issues/890)).
+If you can live without the trackpad, this may be better:

 Find the ACPI path of your mouse (see above), then grab [SSDT-DisableTrackpadProbe.dsl](https://github.com/acidanthera/VoodooPS2/blob/master/Docs/ACPI/SSDT-DisableTrackpadProbe.dsl).
 By default, this uses PCI0.LPCB.PS2K so you have to change that to your ACPI path if necessary: